Dejima alpha

 sudo usermod -aG docker $USER # log out and back in for the group to take effect

-The Dejima server (the daemon) needs Docker, so it runs on macOS or Linux: a Mac mini, an always-on Linux box, or a VPS.
-A Windows PC can still be a client that connects to and drives a server, it just can't host one.
+The Dejima server (the daemon) needs Docker on a Unix host, so it runs natively on macOS or Linux: a Mac mini, an always-on Linux box, or a VPS.

 Setting up a headless server, like a Mac mini in the closet?